planetree12/taboola-homework/question_3/spec.md

 ### 2.1 Essential Features

-- **Automatic Loading**: When a requested key is not found, automatically invoke a user-provided loading function to retrieve data from external sources
+- **Automatic Loading**: When a requested key is not found, automatically trigger a user-provided loading function to retrieve data from external sources
 - **Generic Type Support**: Support for arbitrary key and value types
 - **Configurable Size Limits**: Prevent unbounded memory growth
 - **Expiration Policies**: